 Click on the poster below for more information and to buy tickets!

-The Leconfield Singers is a mixed-voice choir of over 100 members based in the charming market town of Petworth in the heart of the South Downs National Park, West Sussex, in the South of England.
-Our repertoire is mainly classical but we have also performed opera choruses and songs from contemporary musicals, in venues ranging from cathedrals to a summer garden.
+The Leconfield Singers is a thriving mixed-voice choir of around 100 members based in the charming market town of Petworth in the heart of the South Downs National Park, West Sussex, in the South of England.
+Our choir has performed an impressive list of major and small-scale works from the choral repertoire of both sacred and secular music, in venues ranging from cathedrals, concert halls to open air venues.

 We are a charity (No. 1152725) dedicated to promoting music, the arts and culture within our local community and as such we are non-profit making.

 Our concerts have been received enthusiastically by full audiences throughout the South East of England, and we have taken our repertoire on tour to France, Italy, Belgium and more recently to Prague in the Czech Republic.

 In May 2016 we joined forces with two other ‘sister’ choirs and performed Verdi’s Requiem to a full audience at the Royal Festival Hall in London, an experience we will be hoping to repeat in May 2019 when we will be performing Elgar’s The Dream of Gerontius, performing as part of English Philharmonia Chorus.

 Our next performance will be our annual Autumn Concert, bringing the programme we took on tour to Prague back home to Petworth!
 Click the poster for more details.